gcb-hub/BLISS/readme.md

 BETA = log(OR)
 Z = BETA / SE
 ```

+Tips: let ``APSS.R`` handle this, if you are not 100% sure what columns should be used to compute $Z$-score.
 ## Typical analysis and outputs

 BLISS performs analyses by combining user-specified protein expression prediction models with GWAS summary statistics to identify significant protein-trait associations.
 We offer multiple pre-built sets of protein imputation models tailored for various proteomic platforms and ancestries.
 Users only need to provide GWAS summary data and specify the imputation models to be used.